 Sissy Farenthold Scholars in Reproductive Justice

-The application cycle for 2024-25 Sissy Farenthold Scholars in Reproductive Justice is now open.
-The DEADLINE HAS BEEN EXTENDED.
-Please apply by midnight on Monday, July 22, 2024.
+The application cycle for 2025-26 for the Sissy Farenthold Scholar in Reproductive Justice is now open.
+Please apply by midnight on Monday, June 15, 2025.

 The Reproductive Justice Scholar will work under the direction of Project Director Blake Rocap and Criminal Defense Lead Cristina I. Ramirez, and alongside Rapoport Center faculty and staff, as well as undergraduate interns and other law students.
-This position is designed for a law student seeking hands-on research and advocacy experience in the fields of reproductive rights and/or criminal defense.
+This position is designed for a law student seeking hands-on research and experience in the fields of reproductive rights and/or criminal defense.
 It is also an excellent opportunity for a student interested in pursuing a career at an academic research center or legal non-profit.
-A demonstrated commitment to social justice and/or reproductive health, rights, and justice is highly preferred.
+We encourage applications from those with a demonstrated commitment to social and reproductive justice.

-The Reproductive Justice Scholar’s responsibilities will depend upon the priorities of the Project but might include:
+The Reproductive Justice Scholar’s responsibilities will depend upon the priorities of the Project but will likely include:

-• helping in the tracking of criminal and civil cases in Texas related to pregnancy outcomes as part of a tracking collaborative with national advocacy groups and other law schools, including retrieving and cataloging legal documents from Texas court systems;
+- helping in the tracking of criminal and civil cases in Texas related to pregnancy outcomes as part of a tracking collaborative with national advocacy groups and other law schools, including retrieving and cataloging legal documents from Texas court systems and law enforcement agencies;

-• assisting in the preparation and coordination of training materials, legal resource pamphlets, presentations, and other support for attorneys, healthcare providers, and the general public in Texas and across the country;
+- assisting in the preparation and coordination of training materials, legal resource pamphlets, presentations, and other support for attorneys, healthcare providers, and the public in Texas and across the country;

 The Sissy Farenthold Scholar in Reproductive Justice will receive a $6,000 scholarship and spend an average of 10-12 hours/week at the Center over the course of the year.
-Rising 2Ls and 3Ls, as well as L.L.M. students, are eligible to apply.
+Rising 2Ls and 3Ls, as well as LL.M. students, are eligible to apply.
+Applications are due June 15, 2025.

 Application